You Deserve Better

 DUTCH Collection #2

-I was in complete shock and denial when I got the results back because my DUTCH results showed:
+I was in complete shock and denial when I got the results back.
+I will be writing my full story soon, but for a quick peek into my story my DUTCH results showed:

 - I was not ovulating (even though I had regular periods with NO issues and had never been on birth control)